Course Title: Methods in Macromolecular Structure

 Textbook: None.
 Lab protocols and course materials will be available in class or online

 NMR guru: Ryan Tibble (Gross lab)

 Fluency in multiple biophysical methods is often critical for answering mechanistic questions.
 Traditionally, students are exposed to the fundamentals of multiple techniques through lectures that cover the theory prior to exposure, for some, in analysis or data collection during lab rotations.
 However, this structure means that only students that rotate in specific labs gain hands-on-exposure, which could limit adventurous experiments in future years.
-To train the next generation of biophysicists at UCSF, we have decided to alter this traditional structure by creating a new 6 week “Macromolecular Methods” class that places data collection at the beginning of the course.
-Based on our experiences designing the project-based class Physical Underpinnings of Biological Systems, aka PUBS!, which used deep sequencing to assay the function of a comprehensive set of point mutants to introduce principles of high-throughput interrogation of biological functions, we have designed Macromolecular Methods to be a team-based class where students develop their own analysis of real data that they have collected.
+To train the next generation of biophysicists at UCSF, we have decided to alter this traditional structure by creating “Macromolecular Methods”, a class that places emphasis on playing with data.
+Based on our experiences designing the project-based class Physical Underpinnings of Biological Systems, aka PUBS!, which used deep sequencing to assay the function of a comprehensive set of point mutants to introduce principles of high-throughput interrogation of biological functions, we have designed Macromolecular Methods to be a team-based class where students develop their own analysis of real data that, in non-pandemic years, they have collected.

 Ethics: This course is more than a training experience; it is an active research project whose results will be published to the broader scientific community.
 The community must be able to understand our work, replicate it, and have confidence in its findings.
 We must therefore ensure the integrity of the information we disseminate.
 To do so, it is essential that students perform and document their experiments and analyses as faithfully as possible.
 Mistakes and oversights are normal and to be expected, but they must not be ignored, concealed, or disguised.
 In addition, to merit authorship, students must contribute to three aspects of the project: intellectual conception or interpretation of the methods or data, technical execution of the experiments and/or analyses, and documentation or dissemination of the results.
 We fully expect that by actively participating in the course and working toward the course objectives, all students will merit authorship.